-The Crown Court – unlike the county and magistrates’ courts, it is a single entity – sits in 77 court centres across England and Wales.
+The Crown Court – unlike the magistrates’ courts, it is a single entity – sits in 77 court centres across England and Wales.

 It deals with serious criminal cases which include:

 - Cases sent for trial by magistrates’ courts because the offences are ‘indictable only’ (i.e. those which can only be heard by the Crown Court)

 - ‘Either way’ offences (which can be heard in a magistrates’ court, but can also be sent to the Crown Court if the defendant chooses a jury trial)